Wasabi (Little Mix song)

 "Wasabi" is a song recorded by British girl group Little Mix.
 It was released from their fifth studio album LM5 (2018), on 16 November 2018 by Syco, and appears as the tenth album track.
 It was co written by group member Jade Thirlwall, with MNEK, Mike Sabath, and Shungudzo, with production handled by Sabath, John Hill, and Joe Kearns.

 "Wasabi" is a dance-pop song influenced with rock and punk elements.
 Lyrically, the song addresses the group's relationship with the media and the public in regards to the criticism they have faced during their careers.
 A music video for the song was released on 12 March 2020.
 In 2021, the song was certified silver in the United Kingdom by the British Phonographic Industry (BPI) and certified gold in Brazil.
-The song was named as the group's third biggest selling non album single in the United Kingdom.
+The song was named as the group's third biggest selling non single in the United Kingdom.

 Background and release

 The song became viral on the video-sharing social platform, TikTok, in July 2019.
 After the song became viral, the group released a lyric video of the song on the group's YouTube channel consisting of viral videos using the song on 26 July 2019.
 A music video was also released on 12 March 2020, which was filmed during their LM5: The Tour, and includes behind-the-scenes footage from their tour bus, back stage, and different tour venues.
 However, the group had other plans regarding the concept of the music video for "Wasabi".
 In an interview with PopBuzz, Little Mix revealed that they wished to release the song as a single, and said that they had a music video concept for the song "ready to go" as well.
 Although, the group didn't specify the exact concept, instead, Thirlwall went on to say, "We weren't afraid to say how we felt about certain people but we kind of did that on tour anyway for 'Wasabi'".